 - After deactivating the Print Spooler, again, open the Run box on the computer screen.

-- Enter “spool” on the blank space of the Run dialog box and click on the OK button.
+- Enter “spool” in the blank space of the Run dialog box and click on the OK button.

 - Under the spool folder, click on the Printers folder and delete all the available files in this folder.